-'glass box' mode is used to simulate the effects of changes not anticipated in the design of the algorithms (such as the introduction of a new tax credit).
+'Glass box' mode is used to simulate the effects of changes not anticipated in the design of the algorithms (such as the introduction of a new tax credit).
 In this mode the user makes programming changes to SPSM source code using the "C++" programming language.

-For 'glass box' mode, Microsoft Visual C++ is required, and a number of additional installation issues arise.
-Please see the SPSD/M Programmer's Guide for additional information on 'glass box' installation issues.
+For 'glass box' mode, Microsoft Visual C++ is required.

-A program editor, such as Codewright or the text editor which is included with Microsoft Visual C++ are useful for browsing SPSM reports and editing parameter files.
+A program editor, such as Codewright or the text editor which is included with Microsoft Visual C++ are very useful for browsing SPSM reports and editing parameter files.